cwrc/CWRC-Writer-Reference-Implementation/README.md

  - a document store ( to list, create, retrieve, edit, delete documents)
  - an annotation store ( to store and retrieve standoff annotations for specific documents)
  - an XML validation service
- - an entity lookup and authoring service (to
+ - an entity lookup and authoring service (to lookup linked data URIs for people, place, and organizations and to create new URIs for new entities)
  - an XML schema or schemas
  - and XML template store